 Again seller may take offense, but the offer in hand is better than none at all.
-I think that sellers should resist this apparent new trend of their agent’s advice to “not accept an offer and suggest that buyer submit a new offer.”
+I think that sellers should resist this apparent new trend of their agent’s advice to ”not accepting an offer and suggesting that buyer submit a new offer.”
 In my little, itty bitty mind, that’s the most ridiculous thing I’ve ever heard.
-Sure I wish that buyers would just come right or don’t come at all, but certainly if I were a seller, I wouldn’t want to risk losing a perfectly good buyer due to a condescending gesture such as requesting a new offer.
+Sure I wish that buyers would just come right or don’t come at all, but I certainly if I were a seller, I wouldn’t want to risk loosing a perfectly good buyer due to a condescending jesture as requesting a new offer.
 Why wouldn’t a seller just counter the darned offer?
 If you can help me to make sense of this strategy, I’m listening.

 Both parties refuse to accept the reality of the situation

 The one that really suffers the most is the seller because their home will continue to languish on the market.
 The buyer on the other hand (after loosing out on a number of homes) will finally come to the conclusion that s/he’d better wise up and make offers that had a great chance of being accepted.
 Eventually they’ll be a homeowner.
 But the seller……well if reality never sets in, they’ll just continue to pretend that their home is for sale.